ivomynttinen/eagle-library-transformer/README.md

 - Normalizes image and video filenames (removes spaces and special characters)
 - Moves all media files (except thumbnails) into a centralized images directory
 - Maintains relationships between metadata and media files
+- Option to process only image files, excluding other media types
+- Adds file type information to metadata

 ## Requirements